bjssacademy/advanced-tdd/chapter04/chapter04.md

 The goal of TDD is to test observable behaviour - that is, what can we see 'outside the box'.
 What end result is our code designed to have?

 Think back to executable specifications.
-They define what needs to happen, but place no constraints on how we do that.
+They define _what_ needs to happen, but place no constraints on _how_ we do that.
 Our tests work best when we make them free of specification implementation details.

+> The secret to useful TDD is specifying what, not how

 But this is not always easy to achieve.
-This fact often accounts for TDD beginners giving up in frustration: "with every code change I make, all my tests keep changing!"
+This fact often accounts for TDD beginners giving up in frustration: "with every code change I make, all my tests keep changing!".

+> This is _fast feedback_ from TDD warning you about your fragile design.
+>
+> It has nothing to do with the test.

-Let's look at the most obvious way to write our assert, and the potential problems with it.
+To understand the issues, let's write our test in an obvious way, then review the potential problems with that approach.

 ### Bad: asserting against the grid implementation